 The COVID-19 pandemic flipped our world upside down in 2020.
-Our daily routines of work, school, activities, etc., were drastically affected as quarantining and face masks became commonplace.
-As state restrictions were mandated to further flatten the curve, we had to find manageable ways to adjust to our ‘new normal.’
-Interestingly enough, one of those ways included using silicone wristbands to color code social distancing needs!
+Our daily routines of work, school, activities, etc., were drastically affected as quarantining and face masks became the new normal.
+As state restrictions were mandated to further flatten the curve, we had to find manageable ways to adjust.
+Interestingly enough, one of those ways included using silicone wristbands to color code social distancing needs.

 Throughout the pandemic, social distancing was put into practice to limit the Coronavirus from spreading as much as possible.
-While this was easier when lockdown measures were more globalized, many found it harder to navigate as the economy slowly started to reopen and constraints were lifted in phases.
-That's where the idea for 'traffic light-inspired' wristbands as quick, visual indicators of someone’s comfort level during social interaction came into play!
-The concept was simple: similar to a stop and go light, wristbands in green, yellow, and red silicone were worn to signify and convey that person’s social distancing preferences.
-For example:
+While this was easier when lockdown measures were more globalized, many found it hard to navigate as the world slowly started to reopen and constraints were lifted in phases.
+That's where the idea of traffic light-inspired wristbands came into play because they're quick, visual indicators of someone’s comfort level.
+The concept was simple: similar to a stop-and-go light, silicone wristbands in green, yellow, and red were worn to signify and convey a person’s social distancing preferences.

-A green color-coded wristband typically meant that person was okay with being approached at shorter distances, possibly less than 6’.
+A green color-coded wristband typically means that the person is okay with being approached at shorter distances.
 Some green bands also specified if an individual was fine with direct physical contact such as handshakes or hugs.

-- A yellow color-coded wristband typically meant that person was cautious and preferred their space respected at a minimum distance of 6’.
-Some yellow bands also specified if more indirect physical contact was welcome, like an elbow bump or air high-five.
+A yellow color-coded wristband typically means that the person is cautious and prefers their space respected at a minimum distance of 6’.
+Some yellow bands also specifiy that more indirect physical contact is welcome, like an elbow bump or air high-five.

-- A red color-coded wristband typically meant that person was being extra vigilant and preferred more than 6’ of space- no direct contact, no exceptions.
+A red color-coded wristband typically means that the person was being extra vigilant and prefers more than 6’ of space.

-Silicone wrist bracelets can be personalized and ordered from our website within minutes, but if you have a custom request that you can’t achieve via our online design tool (ex: multiple ink colors or specific Pantones [PMS], varying width measurements, precise formatting/placement of artwork, etc.), our Wristband Resources Customer Service Team is here and ready to assist.
-They can be reached directly via telephone (888-256-0816), email (firstname.lastname@example.org), or LiveChat, Monday-Friday, 8:30am-5:00pm CST!
+Silicone bracelets can be personalized and ordered from our website within minutes, but if you have a custom request that you can’t achieve via our online design tool (ex: multiple ink colors or specific Pantones [PMS], varying width measurements, precise formatting/placement of artwork, etc.), our Customer Service team is here and ready to assist.
+They can be reached directly via telephone (888-256-0816), email (firstname.lastname@example.org), or LiveChat, Monday-Friday, 8:30 am-5:00 pm CST!